Meaningful & memorable

 If you have questions about COVID-19 testing or any other COVID-19 related questions, please email email@example.com

 Want to host an in-person activity?
-Submit your event request to the task force below.
+Please complete the form below.

 Campus Recreation has multiple safety measures in place for all patrons.
 Some areas of the facility have been temporarily closed and some equipment has been marked to help with physical distancing.
 All patrons are expected to follow sign guidelines and should practice excellent personal hygiene.